While the library building is closed, Genealogy Club is not meeting.

 A wealth of digitized collections, family history books, family trees, and genealogy records.

 Collection of 77 million grave records.
 Many include photos of headstones and family photos.

 Federation of Eastern European Family History Societies

-This site's Resource Directory map is a great starting point for doing family research in eastern and central Europe.
+Includes a Resource Directory map that is a great starting point for doing family research in eastern and central Europe.